Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 	 # --------------------------------------------

-	 # The docker image to use for the ECS task.
-If this value is not set, it will try and pull the currently deployed container image.
-This allows for external application deployments to be managed outside of Terraform.
+	 # The percentage for the ECS service's average CPU utilization threshold.
+The service uses a target tracking scaling policy.
-	 container_image  = string
+	 auto_scaling_cpu_util_threshold  = number

-	 # The port that the container listens on.
+	 # The maximum number of instances of the ECS service to run across the ECS cluster.
+Auto scaling will not scale beyond this number.
-	 container_port  = number
+	 auto_scaling_max_number_of_tasks  = number

-	 # Percentage for the target tracking scaling threshold for the ECS Service average CPU utiliziation.
+	 # The percentage for the ECS service's average Memory utilization threshold.
+The service uses a target tracking scaling policy.
+	 auto_scaling_memory_util_threshold  = number

+	 # The minimum number of instances of the ECS service to run across the ECS cluster.
+Auto scaling will not scale below this number.
-	 cpu_utilization_threshold  = number
+	 auto_scaling_min_number_of_tasks  = number

 	 # The ECS task should be deployed as a scheduled task rather than a managed ECS service.